Melbourne Grammar School: Snowsports

 Melbourne Grammar School has won 18 out of the last 19 Victorian APS Snowsports Cups.

 Hockey

 The varyingly successful MGS Hockey team has seen APS Hockey Competition victory over multiple years, most recently in 2022.
 Boys who play in a Premiership-winning team are awarded with a ceremonial wooden hockey stick to commemorate their efforts.
+Many boys have come through the program including Duncan Jackson who have moved onto the international stage.

 Cricket

 Melbourne Grammar School competed in an annual cricket competition with Sydney Grammar from 1876 to 1998, which was dubbed "The Bat".
 The competition is the oldest interstate rivalry in Australia, predating even the Ashes.
-Melbourne Grammar has won the competition 61 times, and Sydney Grammar has won it 57 times, with 4 draws and 1 tie.
+Melbourne Grammar has won the competition 61 times, and Sydney Grammar has won it 57 times, with four draws and one tie.
 In 1998 the competition was changed to include Brisbane Grammar and named the Tri-Grammar Shield.
-Since the inception of the Shield, Melbourne Grammar has won 10 times, Brisbane Grammar 6 times, and Sydney Grammar 5 times.
+Since the inception of the Shield, Melbourne Grammar has won 10 times, Brisbane Grammar six times, and Sydney Grammar five times.

 The 1st XI Cricket team tours the UK bi-annually.